pbeza/wildland-core/docs/configuration/config.md

 # Wildland Configuration

-Wildland configuration can be handled from two side, either from the platform-agnostic client side or can be created as a rust structure.
+Wildland configuration can be handled from two sides, either from the platform-agnostic client side or can be created as a rust structure.

 ## External Implementation